MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/add-the-mesh-toolkit-package.md

    ![A screenshot of the Package Manager with the Packages drop down highlighted.](../../media/build-your-basic-environment/001-packages-drop-down.png)

-1. In the list, you'll current build of the **Microsoft Mesh Toolkit**.
+1. In the list, you'll see the current build of the **Microsoft Mesh Toolkit**.

     Select **Microsoft Mesh Toolkit** (the full package name should be **com.microsoft.mesh.toolkit**, as highlighted in the image below) and then click the **Install** button.